Philosophy: Who Needs It by Ayn Rand

 Authors of note

-Ayn Rand [1934-1982] was a Russian-born American writer and philosopher, known for her acclaimed fiction writing (including Anthem, The Fountainhead and Atlas Shrugged) which was underpinned by her own philosophical system (Objectivism) encompassing Capitalism as a social system based on the recognition of individual rights, including property rights in which all property is privately owned.
+Ayn Rand [1934-1982] was a Russian-born American writer and philosopher, noted for her acclaimed fiction writing (including Anthem, The Fountainhead and Atlas Shrugged) which was underpinned by her own philosophical system of Objectivism encompassing Capitalism as a social construct based on the recognition of individual rights, including property rights in which all property is privately owned and everyone has the right to own their own property.

 For each one of us to live a harmonious and prosperous life on Earth, Ayn suggests we need to: